betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3-wikized.md

 spacecraft the AGC controlled.
 They had widely varying perspectives about how much and what kind of control the computer should have.
 Wally Schirra was perhaps the most automation-resistant of the bunch.
 So much so, he planned to manually fly the re-entry of Apollo 7.
-When delays put them dangerously behind on checklist items, at the last minute he had no choice but to switch to automated re-entry.
+When delays put the crew dangerously behind on checklist items, at the last minute he had no choice but to switch to automated re-entry.
 With the AGC in control, Apollo 7 splashed down safely, on schedule and within 2 miles of their intended target.
 After the mission, Schirra couldn't stop singing the praises of the AGC.
 He felt it had saved their lives,